postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 * Connect to a Git repository on your local development system.
 Learn more about [using a local Git repository](/docs/designing-and-developing-your-api/versioning-an-api/using-local-git-repo/).
 * Work with branches, push and pull changes, and resolve conflicts.
 Learn more about [managing changes using Git](/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes/).
 * Publish an API version to a workspace or the Private API Network.
 Learn more about [publishing an API version](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/).
-* Sync your changes to a Postman workspace.
-Learn more about [syncing your API with Postman](/docs/designing-and-developing-your-api/versioning-an-api/syncing-an-api/).